rickballard/CoCivium/docs/lifepath/MasterPlan_RickBallard_v1.md

 - Consulting/invitations by alignment, not sales

 ## Living This Plan
-- Work only on CoModules and Civium projects
+- Work only on CoModules and CoCivium projects
 - Maintain coherence and visibility across repos
 - Archive public reflections in CoCache